SheIITear/waifu2x-api-golang/README.md

 # waifu2x-api-golang
-This is a bit edited version from https://github.com/nothink/docker-waifu2x-converter-cpp and https://github.com/gladkikhartem/waifurun that runs on ubuntu and doesn't require gpu.
+This is a website/api made using https://github.com/nothink/docker-waifu2x-converter-cpp and go that runs on ubuntu and doesn't require gpu.
+(Heavily cpu depended)

 ~It can be tested on: https://upgradewaifu.gq~ Down